 The University campus is well known for being one of the most attractive locations in the region.
 The Great Ouse river, home to much wildlife, winds through the heart of our campus.
 Much of our teaching takes place in our restored buildings such as the Franciscan Building, formerly a friary, and, Chandos Road Building, a converted turn-of-the-century milk factory, while students can also enjoy the Hunter Street Library, once military barracks.

-Each student mixes with 89 other different nationalities and so being at Buckingham is just like being in a mini global village.
+Each student mixes with over 100 other different nationalities and so being at Buckingham is just like being in a mini global village.
 These contacts, acquaintances and friendships, carry on long after life at Buckingham is over.
 Our graduates find jobs all over the world, and the friendships they make here go a long way to broadening their experience and to giving them links that, possibly, no other university can do at such an intense level.